top of page

 Health Benefits of Carrots

 Carrots can reduce the risk of cardiovascular disease.
 A U.S. government study found that people who consumed approximately one cup of carrots a day reduced their blood cholesterol levels roughly by 11% in only three weeks.
-This is most likely due to the high soluble-fiber content of carrots, mainly in the form of pectin.
+This is most likely due to the high soluble fiber content of carrots, mainly in the form of pectin.

 Carrots also have other types of carotenoids: alpha carotene and bioflavonoids, which have been linked to reducing the risk of cancer, especially lung cancer.
 However, certain studies have indicated that beta-carotene supplements might be harmful to smokers.